kin-labs/rewards-engine/improvement-proposals/KRE_4_0_Proposal.md

 Before we can speak of a Kin **Ecosystem** we must first build a Kin **Economy** and to do so this proposal aims to go **back to  basic economics**.
 An ecosystem must be self-sustaining.
 If not then it is nothing more than an aquarium.
 As long as you feed your fish, maintain the temperature and circulate the water, the ecosystem will stay alive.
 Until now KRE has kept apps 'alive', but we need to think bigger.
 Apps should be able to stand on their own two feet and the KRE should help with that.

 We aim for:
-1. Keeping inflation under controll
+1. Keeping inflation under control
 2. A simple and easy to understand KRE
 3. More income for developers
 4. Fair rewarding system